Nuvolect/SecureSuite-Android/README.md

 ## Contributing Code

-Instructions on how to setup your development environment and build Signal can be found in [BUILDING.md]({{ site.baseurl }}{% link /BUILDING.md %}).
+Instructions on how to setup your development environment and build SecureSuite can be found in [BUILDING.md]({{ site.baseurl }}{% link /BUILDING.md %}).

 If you're new to the SecureSuite codebase, we recommend going through our issues and picking out a simple bug to fix